-IMPORTANT: READ ALL INSTRUCTIONS AS THE PROCEDURES HAVE CHANGED
+IMPORTANT: READ ALL INSTRUCTIONS CAREFULLY

 - Certification as an Engineer-in-Training (EIT) is the first step required under California law towards becoming licensed as a Professional Engineer.